 With this kind of writing, single words, word pairs, phrases, unfinished sentences, lists, outlines, and mind maps are more effective.
 Make it personal.
 Don’t worry about being judged and don’t judge yourself.
 Forget perfect.
 Don’t let spelling or grammar or penmanship be an issue; start, flow, and keep moving freely.
 This is your inner laboratory – and the only way to grant access to yourself is to use words.
 The goal of this kind of writing is discovery and clarity, not publication.
 Later, some of the material you gather during this process may ultimately lead to words you can use in conversations, interviews, and statements.
 Once you make your discoveries, you get to decide what’s better left unsaid … but you can only do that after you’ve found out what you have to say.

 When you’re exploring your influences ask yourself a lot of questions.
 Questions guide exploration.
 Try these questions …

 Is it the whole thing or few particular things?

 If it’s many things at once, what is the relative weight of each of those things?

 Does one influence share elements or qualities with other influences?

-Simplicity has many advantages.
-For instance, simple things are easier to remember and easier to share.
+At first, it might seem strange to generate a lot of information only to boil it down to a little, but if you try this you’ll find that the insights you’re left with will be more concentrated, help give you more focus, and be easier to act on.
+Simplicity has many advantages, not the least of which is simple things are easier to remember and easier to share.
 Never confuse simple-mindedness with simplicity.
-Simplicity often represents the height of sophistication, arrived at only after some if not considerable effort and practice.
+Simplicity often represents the height of sophistication, arrived at only after practice.
 If you can present a complex subject in a simple way without sacrificing essential content, you truly understand it.
-Perhaps this is one of the reasons why simple solutions are so elegant.